Keeping up with the Colombians

 Neat-ure.

-We ended up in the fancy (read: touristic) part of Medallian.
+We found ourselves in the fancy (read: touristic) part of Medallian.
 It’s one of those places where it’s touristy for good reason because it was CHARMING!

 Dom and I picked a restaurant that had local vibes so as not to be too touristy, but still hang in the area, drink some ClubColombia El Dorada, and appreciate the good vibes.